Easy Thai-Inspired Oven-Baked Lemongrass Sea Bass Recipe

 • Using fresh ginger and garlic is highly recommended to bring out the best of flavours.

 • If time allows, let the sea bass fillets marinate in the ingredients for a short 5-15 minutes.
-This would allow the flavours to seep through but not over-marinating where the acid could change the texture of the fish.
-If using whole fish, do marinate a little longer for about 30 minutes.
+This would allow the flavours to seep through without over-marinating.

 Keyword Fish, Sea Bass